dabapps/crab/README.md

 ### Binary

 The easiest way is to just download the `crab` binary and put it somewhere on your `$PATH`.
-If the crab download went into your `~/Downloads` directory you can simply run the following to move it somewhere on your path.
+If the crab download went into your `~/Downloads` directory you can simply run the following to move it somewhere on your path:

 ```shell
 mv ~/Downloads/crab /usr/local/bin/
 ```

-In order to make this binary executable you may also need to run the following command to prevent permission errors.
+In order to make this binary executable you may also need to run the following command to prevent permission errors:

 ```shell
 chmod +x /usr/local/bin/crab
 ```

 In MacOSX Catalina you may need to also manually run the binary file before you can use it via the command line.
-Run the following command to open the location that we moved the binary to.
+Run the following command to open the location that we moved the binary to:

 ```
 open /usr/local/bin/